6 River Systems FAQ

-Goods-to-person robots: Goods-to-person (Kiva-like, shuttle, others) warehouse robotics automation are designed to nearly eliminate walking by storing inventory on proprietary racking or totes and carrying or shuttling it to associates.
+Goods-to-person (Kiva-like, shuttle, others) warehouse robotics automation are designed to nearly eliminate walking by storing inventory on proprietary racking or totes and carrying or shuttling it to associates.
 This requires a lot of infrastructure, warehouse floor space and robots (10-15 per associate).
 You get high pick rates (300 uph) but it’s really expensive (upwards of $25 million).

 Finally, there are systems that swarm the floor with small mobile robots in a zone-pick operation.
 Robots wait by pick locations for associates.
 Meanwhile, associates are forced to hop from robot to robot in their zone.
-While this may appear productive, the high robot counts (4-8 per associate) and lack of directed workflow can lead to significant congestion in aisles and ultimately worse performance.
+While this may appear productive, the high robot counts (3-8 per associate) and lack of directed workflow can lead to significant congestion in aisles and ultimately worse performance.
 In addition, the smaller form factor limits the types of products that can be picked and further drives up robot counts and costs.

 No. In fact, they can be fully trained on Chuck in a matter of minutes.
-This allows you to potentially hire less experienced associates, or even those with disabilities, who may have been prevented from working with carts and RF guns.
+This allows you to potentially hire less experienced associates, or even those with disabilities, who may have been prevented from working with manual carts and RF guns.